someengineering/resoto.com/blog/2022/09-19-building-infrastructure-apps/index.md

 image: ./img/banner-social.png
 ---

-# Building Infrastructure Apps with Resoto
+# Building Infrastructure Apps with Resoto and Streamlit

 ```mdx-code-block
 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';
 ```

 Last time we talked about [building actionable cloud infrastructure metrics](../06-09-building-actionable-cloud-infrastructure-metrics/index.md) and learned how to create metrics, export them into a time series database, and visualize them with Grafana.
 This time we'll take a look at how to take the next step.
-Instead of just clicking together a dashboard, limited by the components Grafana provides, we'll write some Python code to build our own infrastructure app.
+Instead of just clicking together a dashboard, limited by the components Grafana provides, we'll write some Python code to build our own infrastructure app using [Streamlit](https://streamlit.io/), a framework to turn data into web apps.

 ![Sheep looking inside a black box](./img/banner.png)